-Note: The information in shaded fields are synchronized with Mac OS X Address Book and other applications that use Sync Services.
+Note: The information in shaded fields is synchronized with Mac OS X Contacts and other applications that use Sync Services.

 Additional Info pane

 On the Additional Info pane, enter more information about the Customer such as a category for the customer and tax information.